SuperwhispervsMonologue

 Privacy approach

 Both apps process speech on-device.
 Your audio stays local in both cases.
-This is a genuine shared strength.
+This is a shared strength.
 If privacy is your top concern, either app treats it seriously.

 The difference is in scope.
 Superwhisper extends that privacy to more platforms, including Windows.
 Monologue keeps things local too, but only on Apple hardware for now.